 - How will the move affect the custodial time and rights of the noncustodial parent?

-- The educational, social, medical, and extra curricular opportunities at new location versus the present location.
+- The educational, social, medical, and extra curricular opportunities at the new location versus the present location

 In summary, relocating children should always be done only after very careful consideration.
 Uprooting children from their home and household and everything that they know should only be done if it is abundantly clear that the new opportunity would be better for the children now and in the future.